johnfactotum/foliate-js/README.md

 - Does not depend on or include any library for unzipping; bring your own Zip library
 - Does not require loading whole file into memory
 - Does not care about older browsers
-- No continuous scrolling mode :(

 ## Demo

-Serve the files with a server, and open `reader.html`.
-Or visit https://johnfactotum.github.io/foliate-js/reader.html.
+The repo includes a demo viewer that can be used to open local files.
+To use it, serve the files with a server, and navigate to `reader.html`.
+Or visit the [online demo](https://johnfactotum.github.io/foliate-js/reader.html) hosted on GitHub.
+Note that it is very incomplete at the moment, and lacks many basic features such as keyboard shortcuts.

-Note that deobfuscating fonts with the IDPF algorithm requires a SHA-1 function.
+Also note that deobfuscating fonts with the IDPF algorithm requires a SHA-1 function.
 By default it uses Web Crypto, which is only available in secure contexts.
 Without HTTPS, you will need to modify `reader.js` and pass your own SHA-1 implementation.

+## Current Status

+It's far from complete or stable yet, though it should have near feature parity with [Epub.js](https://github.com/futurepress/epub.js).
+There's no support for continuous scrolling, however.

+Among other things, the fixed-layout renderer is notably unfinished at the moment.

 ## Documentation